 Our Science

-Cancer has evolved myriad mechanisms to evade immune detection, blunting the therapeutic effect of a broad range of drugs developed to treat it.
-Pelareorep is a first-in-class, nonpathogenic, oncolytic virus that can be delivered intravenously and works by generating, recruiting, and training immune cells to recognize and kill cancer while remodeling the tumor microenvironment to enable immune cell access.
+Pelareorep is a first-in-class double-stranded RNA (dsRNA) immunotherapy that can be delivered intravenously.
+It works by generating, recruiting, and training immune cells to recognize and kill cancer while remodeling the tumor microenvironment to enable immune cell access.
 In addition to its demonstrated single-agent activity, pelareorep can also work in synergy with chemotherapy, immune checkpoint inhibitors (ICIs), CAR T-cell therapy, proteasome inhibitors, bispecific antibodies, and CDK4/6 and PARP inhibitors to enhance its antitumor potential and meaningfully extend patient remissions.

 Intravenous pela evades neutralization by associating with mononuclear cells in the blood and is delivered to the tumor.